FlexMeasures/flexmeasures/documentation/concepts/benefits_of_flex.rst

 What does it mean to activate flexibility from such an opportunity?

-Positive values in the aforementioned differences indicate an increase in production or a decrease in consumption on activation, both of which result in an increased load on the network.
+Positive values in the aforementioned differences indicate an increase in production or a decrease in consumption on activation, both of which result in an increased grid frequency.
 For short-term changes in power due to activation of flexibility opportunities, this is sometimes called `"up-regulation"`.

-On the other hand, negative values indicate a decrease in production or an increase in consumption, which result in a decreased load on the network (`"down-regulation"`).
+On the other hand, negative values indicate a decrease in production or an increase in consumption, which result in a decreased grid frequency (`"down-regulation"`).

 Finally, flexibility activations have commercial value that users can valorise on.
 This value can fall to the platform operator or be shared among stakeholders.
 We talk more about this in :ref:`activation_profits`.